 Facebook is the world's most popular social network that helps people connect with family and friends.
-The company makes money primarily through display advertising, which it provides to advertisers by targeting specific demographics based on their information posted on Facebook.
+The company makes money primarily through advertising, which it provides to advertisers by targeting specific demographics based on their information posted on Facebook.
 In addition, Facebook facilitates the purchase of virtual goods in games and applications running on Facebook's platform, charging a transaction fee on each virtual good purchased.
-Facebook is also expected to enter the physical goods market considering the steep growth expected in social e-commerce.

-This remains the biggest division for Facebook, contributing almost 80% to its overall value.
-This is primarily because of 2 factors: scale and user engagement.
-Facebook already 845 monthly active users (MAUs), which is expected to cross 1 billion this year.
-In addition, the user engagement within this user base is also high, clocking around 1,200 monthly page views for every user.
-The high engagement is a result of innovative product development at Facebook, such as the Timeline, which is designed with the long-term vision of ensuring that user stickiness to Facebook remains high.
-In future years, both scale and user engagement are expected to be strongly driver by growth in the mobile space, which would include more monetization on Facebook's mobile-based products.
+This remains the biggest division for Facebook, contributing for over 75% of its overall value.
+This high value contribution can be attributed to two main factors: scale and user engagement.
+Facebook has over 1.49 billion monthly active users and the user engagement within this base is also high.
+These stellar metrics are a result of innovative product development at Facebook which includes Timeline, NewsFeed, Messenger, Search and several other features designed with the long-term vision of ensuring that user stickiness to Facebook remains high.
+In future years, both scale and user engagement are expected to be strongly driven by growth in the mobile space.

-Facebook also makes money by acting as a platform for the purchase of virtual goods on social gaming applications.
-The key gaming developer for Facebook is Zynga, which collectively constituted close to 12% of Facebook's revenues in 2011.
-Zynga's games like Farmville and Poker have been wildly popular, enabling Facebook to extract a sizeable revenue share from the sale of virtual goods like Poker chips.
+Facebook also makes money by acting as a platform for the purchase of virtual goods on social gaming applications, by partnering with gaming companies such as Zynga.
+Zynga's games like Farmville and Poker have been wildly popular, enabling Facebook to extract substantial revenues from the sale of virtual goods like Poker chips.
 However, the ongoing shift towards higher mobile usage from desktop usage, has caused pressure on this revenue stream.
 The payments from gaming business on Facebook could decline in the near-term.